CastielWong/MVP/Python/Syntax/generic/oop.md

 ```

 #### Virtual Base
-The virutal base class is to provide the interface hierarchy for clarity.
+The Virtual base class is to provide the interface hierarchy for clarity.
 However, it makes the hierarchy more complicated to understand.
 ```py
 class CustomMeta(type):
     def __instancecheck__(cls, instance):